 29 And whoever has left houses or brothers or sisters or father or mother or children or fields for my sake will receive a hundred times as much and will inherit eternal life.

 Now we return to a central mystery of the New Testament: grace vs. works.
 Paul wrote extensively on faith and grace vs. works and the Law.
 Jesus spoke of earning treasure in Heaven and people being judged according to their works.
 How do we resolve this apparent conflict?

 Some would say that we live under a new dispensation, that works and following the Law were required in the past, but now we live under new rules.
 This idea bothers me greatly, as it renders 90% of the Bible moot, a bad joke even.
-The idea also contradicts the writings of the other apostles, writings done after the Crucifixion, after the new dispensation was supposed to go in effect.
-Indeed, even some of Paul’s writings go against this interpretation.
+The idea also contradicts the writings of the other apostles, writings done after the Crucifixion, after the new dispensation was supposed to go into effect.
+Even some of Paul’s writings go against this interpretation.
 Taking Paul out of context is a dangerous game, as he employed lengthy complex arguments.

 This passage inspires a cleaner interpretation, one more in tune with the rest of the Bible: